Terms & Conditions

 Authorship of the manuscript

-Authorship should be limited to those who have made a significant contribution to the concept, design, execution, or interpretation of the research.
-All persons who have made significant contributions to a scientific study should be listed as co-authors.
-In cases where there are other contributors to certain significant aspects of a research project, there should be an acknowledgment of their involvement or they should appear on a list of contributors.
+Authorship should be limited to those who have made significant contributions to the concept, design, execution, or interpretation of the research.
+All individuals who have significantly contributed to the study should be listed as co-authors.
+Others who contributed to specific aspects of the research project should be acknowledged appropriately or included in a list of contributors.
 The corresponding author must ensure that only all the actual co-authors are included in the manuscript and that all co-authors have reviewed and approved the final version of the manuscript and have given their consent to its submission for publication.

 Disclosure and prevention of conflicts of interest